Daniel Vettori: Batting

 Vettori developed into a useful lower-order batsman, scoring more than 4,500 Test runs, including six centuries.
 Although it took him 47 Tests to score his first 1,000 runs at an average of 17.24, the second thousand took just 22 Tests at an average of 42.52 per innings.
 His highest Test score of 140 came against Sri Lanka at Singhalese Sports Club Cricket Ground, Colombo in August 2009.

 Coaching career

 Vettori was head coach of Royal Challengers Bangalore in the Indian Premier League from 2014 to 2018.
-In July 2019, Vettori was appointed as the head coach of the Dublin Chiefs in the first season of the Euro T20 Slam cricket tournament; the tournament was later cancelled.
+In July 2019, he was appointed as the head coach of the Dublin Chiefs in the first season of the Euro T20 Slam cricket tournament; the tournament was later cancelled.
 The same month, he became the spin bowling coach for the Bangladesh national side.

-In August 2021 Vettori was appointed as the head coach of the Caribbean Premier League franchise Barbados Royals.
+In August 2021, Vettori was appointed as the head coach of the Caribbean Premier League franchise Barbados Royals.

-Vettori works as the assistant and the spin bowling coach for Australia.
+In May 2022, Vettori was appointed an assistant coach of the Australia men's national team.
+He remained in the role in 2023.

+In August 2023, Vettori was appointed as the head coach of Sunrisers Hyderabad in the Indian Premier League.